systelab/systelab-schematics/README.md

 npm publish
 ```

-## Using
+## Using systelab-schematics

-In order to use the schematics you much install the following dependency:
+In order to use the schematics you must install the following dependency:

 ```
 npm i systelab-schematics